Boko Haram Fast Facts

 December 2003 - The first known attack by Boko Haram includes roughly 200 militants, who attack multiple police stations in the state of Yobe, near the Niger border.

 July 2009 - The Boko Haram uprising begins in Bauchi and spreads to the states of Borno, Kano and Yobe.
 The militant group kills scores of police officers.
 A joint military task force responds, leaving more than 700 Boko Haram members dead and its operational mosque destroyed.
-The uprising ends when police capture the group's leader, Mohammed Yusuf.
+The uprising ends when police capture the group's leader.
 His deputy, Abubakar Shekau, reportedly dies in the uprising.
-Yusuf later dies in police custody; police say he is shot during an attempted escape, but Boko Haram claims it is an extrajudicial execution.
+Yusuf later dies in police custody.
+Police say he is shot during an attempted escape, but Boko Haram claims it is an extrajudicial execution.

-July 2010 - Boko Haram releases a video statement in which Yusuf's deputy who allegedly died the previous year, Abubakar Shekau, claims to be the leader of the group.
+July 2010 - Boko Haram releases a video statement in which Yusuf's deputy who allegedly died the previous year, Shekau, claims to be the leader of the group.

 September 7, 2010 - In the state of Bauchi, 50 Boko Haram militants attack a prison, killing five people and releasing more than 700 inmates.